LibrariesHacked/librarylab/index.md

 A space to prototype applications that enhance the use of public libraries {: .fs-6 .fw-300 }

-There are few opportunities in public libraries to experiment with online applications.
-A lack of time, investment, and skills make this difficult.
-But many people have ideas and want to try things out.
 A prototype is a draft.
 It explores how something could work, look, the user experience, and the functionality.

 This space is to build a community around library prototypes.